TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 !!!
 Note
 	When connecting to a TIBCO ComputeDB cluster using Smart Connector, the information related to **SQL**, **Jobs**, and **Stages** are NOT displayed, as the Jobs and queries are primarily executed in your client Spark cluster.
 You can find this information on the Spark UI console of your client cluster.
 Read more about Smart Connector Mode [here](../affinity_modes/connector_mode.md).

-In cases where you cannot access the TIBCO ComputeDB Monitoring Console to analyse Jobs and tasks, you must turn on the [Spark History server](#historyserver).
+On re-starting a TIBCO ComputeDB cluster, the TIBCO ComputeDB Monitoring Console loses the information about SQL queries, Spark jobs and stages.
+Therefore, you must turn on the [Spark History server](#historyserver) to enable historical analysis of past queries and their associated jobs, stages, and tasks.

 On the top-right side of the TIBCO ComputeDB Monitoring Console page, you can click the help icon to view the details of TIBCO ComputeDB.